Trafford Park: Pre-industrial

 The opening of the ship canal in 1894 made Trafford Park a prime site for industrial development.
-During the following century, the park was built over with factories and some housing for workers.
+During the following century, the park was built over with factories and housing for workers.
 The deer were initially allowed to continue roaming free, but as the park's industrialisation gathered pace they were considered inappropriate and were killed, the last of them in 1900.
 Trafford Hall survived until its demolition following the Second World War.